Nine candidates running for East Palo Alto council

 Dinan says the city needs to invest in its water infrastructure.
 But, said he would be interested in exploring what options the city would have to take over Palo Alto Park Mutual Water and make Hetch Hetchy water available to everyone in town.
 He also said the town needs to encourage the rebuilding of the city’s aging housing stock to make sure everyone has modern plumbing that meets current health and safety standards.

-Teacher seeks council seat
+Teacher runs for council seat

 Maria Rocha, 49, didn’t respond to the Post’s interview request.
 Rocha grew up in East Palo Alto and as a teacher, has seen many residents come through her kindergarten class, including current Mayor Antonio Lopez, she says on her website.
 Rocha says on her website that her priorities include emergency preparedness, afforable child care, supporting small businesses and health care access.